The Family Africa Free Day Care Centre for the children of HIV positive women, orphans and vulnerable children

-http://answergod.live/2018 roger von hoveden We are running a completely free day care centre for the pre school children of our HIV positive mothers as well as AIDS orphans.
-The children receive two nutritious meals a day, a good education and health care.
-We believe this is an excellent way to offer community based support to HIV positive women and also to the grandparents who are left caring for the orphans once the parents have died of AIDS.
-It is impossible to build enough orphanages in Africa because of the sheer numbers but also because in many way children are best raised within their own extended family,culture and community whenever possible.
-Community based Free Day centres like The Family Africa’s give the support that struggling extended family membersneed to continue caring for the orphans.
-Additionally we provide breakfast for other orphans who are attending government school but who would otherwise face the school day hungry.
+We have been running a completely free of charge Early Learning Centre for children of women living with TB of HIV as well as orphans and vulnerable children since 2004.
+The children receive two nutritious meals a day, a good education and health monitoring.
+We believe this is an excellent way to offer community based support to HIV positive women and also to the grandparents who are left caring for the orphans once the parents have died of AIDS or other causes.
+Other children who are eligible for this free service are those referred to us by the local Social Development Office after completing a risk assessment.
+It is impossible to build enough orphanages in Africa because of the sheer numbers.
+Research shows that in many ways children are best raised within their own extended family, culture and community whenever possible.
+Community based Free Day Care centres, like The Family Africa’s, give the support that struggling extended family members need to continue caring for the orphans.

 Themba (Hope in Zulu)-HIV/Aids Support Group